 How do you use Sandrena?

-When taking any Hormone Replacement Therapy treatment, it's important to follow the instructions provided with your medication.
-The Sandrena gel comes in sachets that are ready to use, and there are different strengths available depending on the nature of your symptoms and your medical background.
-If you're unsure about the instructions on how to take Sandrena, speak to your GP or pharmacist.
+When taking any Hormone Replacement Therapy treatment, it’s important to follow the instructions provided with your medication.
+Sandrena gel sachets come ready to use, and there are different strengths of Sandrena gel sachets available depending on the nature of your symptoms and your medical background.
+If you’re unsure about the instructions on how to use Sandrena, speak to your GP or pharmacist.

 Usually, Sandrena gel will need to be applied every day to a clean and dry area of the skin on the thigh or lower stomach.
-You can use the right and left sides of your body to alternate days where you spread the gel.
-Generally, it's recommended to spread the gel over an area about double the size of your hand.
-Once the gel has been applied, leave it to dry for at least five minutes before applying any clothes.
+Alternate using Sandrena gel on the right and left sides of your body each day.
+Generally, it’s recommended to spread Sandrena gel over an area about double the size of your hand.
+Once Sandrena gel has been applied, leave it to dry for at least five minutes before applying any clothes.
 Do not apply any powders or lotions to the area for at least an hour after application.
-Do not apply the gel to the vaginal area, face, or breasts.
+Do not apply Sandrena gel to the vaginal area, face, or breasts.
 After applying Sandrena, wash your hands and avoid contact with the eyes.
-Do not let someone else apply this substance for you and avoid contact with other people (particularly men) after applying.
+Do not let someone else apply Sandrena gel for you and avoid contact with other people (particularly men) after applying.
 You should also attempt to apply Sandrena at about the same time each day.

 What dosages are available?

-Your doctor will prescribe the correct dose of Sandrena based on an evaluation of your symptoms.
-The usual dose is 1 to 5 mg of Sandrena a day.
+Your doctor will prescribe the correct dose of Sandrena gel sachets based on an evaluation of your symptoms.
+The usual dose is 1 to 5 mg of Sandrena gel a day.

-If you forget to use this substance at your usual time and it's less than 12 hours late, you can apply the missed dose as soon as possible.
-If you're more than 12 hours late applying your dose, carry on with the next dose as normal.
+If you forget to use Sandrena gel at your usual time and it’s less than 12 hours late, you can apply the missed dose as soon as possible.
+If you’re more than 12 hours late applying your dose of Sandrena gel, carry on with the next dose as normal.
 Do not apply double the dose of Sandrena to make up for the missed dose.

 What are the side effects of Sandrena?

-Most people will not experience any serious side effects as a result of using Sandrena.
-However, like any medicine, it is possible that you will notice some unwanted outcomes.
-For instance, it's common to experience issues like:
+Most people will not experience any serious side effects as a result of using Sandrena gel and progesterone.
+However, like any medicine, you may notice some unwanted outcomes.
+For instance, it’s common to experience issues like:

 You may also notice some slightly less common side effects, including skin reactions like rashes and itching, or irregular brown patches on the skin.
 Some people notice a rise in blood pressure.
 Some more serious side effects include disturbances in liver functioning, which may lead to yellowing of the skin or eyes.
-Additionally, there's a possibility for inflammation of the pancreas, blood clots, and an increased risk of gallbladder disease.
-Some people taking Sandrena may experience a steepening of the curvature in their corneas, which makes it harder for them to wear contact lenses comfortably.
+Additionally, when using Sandrena there’s a possibility for inflammation of the pancreas, blood clots, and an increased risk of gallbladder disease.
+Some people using Sandrena gel may experience a steepening of the curvature in their corneas, which makes it harder for them to wear contact lenses comfortably.

 When shouldn't you use Sandrena?

-There are circumstances where your doctor may recommend that you don't take Sandrena.
-For instance, if you have a risk of developing cancer that could be stimulated by oestrogen - such as breast cancer, then Sandrena might not be right for you.
+There are circumstances where your doctor may recommend that you don’t use Sandrena gel.
+For instance, if you have a risk of developing cancer that could be stimulated by oestrogen – such as breast cancer, then Sandrena might not be right for you.
 If you have a history of benign breast lumps or fibroids in your womb, then your doctor may also recommend that you avoid taking Sandrena.

 Other women that may not be able to take Sandrena include:

-Your doctor will not prescribe Sandrena if you have a suspected or known history of breast cancer.
+Your doctor will not prescribe Sandrena gel sachets if you have a suspected or known history of breast cancer.
 Women with an untreated overgrowth in the lining of their womb, vaginal bleeding when the cause is not known, or women with blood disorders that could increase their risk of blood clotting will also not be suitable for Sandrena.
-Sandrena is not suitable for women who are pregnant or breast feeding.
+Sandrena gel is not suitable for women who are pregnant or breastfeeding.
 Additionally, your doctor will not prescribe you Sandrena if you are allergic to any of the ingredients within it.
-It's important to speak to your doctor carefully about your medical history so that they know whether it's a good idea to prescribe Sandrena to you.
+It’s important to speak to your doctor carefully about your medical history so that they know whether it’s a good idea to prescribe Sandrena gel to you.

 Does Sandrena interact with any other medications?

-There are various medications that can potentially reduce the effects of this medicine, including:
+Various medications can potentially reduce the effects of this medicine, including:

-Sandrena can also lead to issues when taking medications that will help with lowering high blood pressure.
-Your blood pressure will need to be checked more often when you are taking hormone replacement therapies, including Sandrena.
-Additionally, this medicine can also oppose the fluid-reducing symptoms of diuretic medicines.
+Sandrena can also lead to issues when taking medication to help with lowering high blood pressure.
+Your blood pressure will need to be checked more often when you are taking or using hormone replacement therapies, including Sandrena gel.
+Additionally, Samdrena gel can also oppose the fluid-reducing symptoms of diuretic medicines.
 If you are concerned that any of the medicines that you are currently taking might not interact well with Sandrena, speak to your doctor or pharmacist before continuing with this medication.
-Your doctor will assess all the risks in taking Sandrena for you before offering a prescription.
+Your doctor will assess all the risks in using Sandrena gel for you before offering a prescription.

 Where can you buy Sandrena?

-Before you seek out a place to buy Sandrena, make sure that you have spoken to your doctor to find out whether Sandrena is the right option for you.
+Before you seek out a place to buy Sandrena gel, make sure that you have spoken to your doctor to find out whether Sandrena gel is the right option for you.

 Can you get Sandrena without a prescription?

-Like all hormone replacement therapy treatments, Sandrena can only be obtained with a prescription.
+Like all hormone replacement therapy treatments, Sandrena gel can only be obtained with a prescription.
 Your doctor will need to conduct a full medical assessment to find out whether Sandrena is appropriate in your condition, and whether there is a specific dose that will be best suited to you.
-Do not try to purchase Sandrena from a pharmacy without a prescription and do not trust any company that offers you this substance without approval from your doctor.
+Do not try to purchase Sandrena gel from a pharmacy without a prescription and do not trust any company that offers you Sandrena gel without approval from your doctor.